C3BI-pasteur-fr/python-course-1/source/From_script_to_project.rst

 * functional tests (or acceptance tests)
 * and unit tests.

-Acceptance Tests
+Functional Tests
-   An acceptance test focuses on a feature, and deals with the software like a black box.
+   An Functional test focuses on a feature, and deals with the software like a black box.
    It just makes sure that the software really does what it is supposed to do, using the same media as that of the users, and controlling the output.
 These tests are usually written out of the development cycle to validate that the application meets the